UCSB Launches New Terabit Optical Ethernet Center

 Research at TOEC will build on UCSB’s world-leading expertise in materials, advanced electronics, photonic integrated circuit technology, silicon photonics and high-speed integrated optical and electronic circuits, and in bridging these new technologies with real networking systems.
 Blumenthal says new low-cost, energy-efficient optical technologies that leverage the techniques now used in semiconductor manufacturing will be the foundation for the Ethernet of the future.

 “Our strategy of using silicon photonics to create low-cost, integrated, Terabit-per-second devices,” says Paniccia of Intel, “fits perfectly with TOEC’s charter for energy-efficient high-speed Ethernet.”

-Doug Baney, Senior Research Manager at testing and measurement company Agilent Technologies, says “the characterization of the high-speed and complex nature of future Terabit Ethernet communications opens up whole new challenges in measurement instrumentation.
+Doug Baney, Senior Research Manager at testing and measurement company Keysight Technologies, says “the characterization of the high-speed and complex nature of future Terabit Ethernet communications opens up whole new challenges in measurement instrumentation.
 That’s a critical area that needs to be solved in tandem with component and system development to help pave the way to Terabit Ethernet deployment.”

 Other UCSB researchers who are involved with TOEC, all professors in the Department of Electrical and Computer Engineering, are IEE Director John Bowers, Acting Dean of Engineering Larry Coldren, Nadir Dagli and Mark Rodwell.